name: browserbase

 Navigation

-browse open <url> # Go to URL
+browse open <url>

-browse reload # Reload current page
+browse reload

 Page State

-browse get url # Current URL
+browse get url

-browse get title # Page title
+browse get title

-browse get value <selector> # Form field value
+browse get value "#email"

 Interaction